RippleDevRel/xrpl-js-python-simple-scripts/README.md

 - `amm_deposit_RLUSD_XRP.py` → Deposits assets into an existing AMM pool 📥
 - `escrow.py` → Create a condition and time based escrow 🔒

 ### New amendments  (`devnet/`)
 Within this folder you will find scripts to interact with new amendments that are only live on DevNet and not on Testnet/Mainnet.
 You can find the list of amendments currently live on DevNet here: https://devnet.xrpl.org/amendments.
 **Important note**: An amendment may be live on DevNet but not yet supported by one of the XRPL libraries (Python/JS).
 Please check the library documentation or release notes for compatibility before using these scripts.
-- `mpt.js` → Issue and interact with MPTs
 - `batch.js` → Test the new batch transaction amendment
 - `tokenEscrow.js` → Use MPT with Escrow instead of XRP
 - `credential.js` -> Demonstrates On-Chain Credentials functionality